Who's who in the orchestra

 Chair supported by Gill & Garf Collins

-Andrew Barclay is the London Philharmonic Orchestra’s Principal Percussionist and has been a member of the Orchestra for 21 years.
+Andrew is the London Philharmonic Orchestra’s principal percussionist and has been a member of the Orchestra since 1995.
 After studying at the Royal College of Music, he embarked on a wide-ranging freelance career with London and regional orchestras, chamber ensembles and contemporary music groups.
-In 1990 he joined the Bournemouth Symphony Orchestra and spent five years there before being appointed to the London Philharmonic Orchestra.
+Prior to joining the LPO, he spent five years as a member of the Bournemouth Symphony Orchestra.

 Andrew has also performed in West End shows including The Lion King and Les Misérables; on film soundtracks including The Hobbit, The Lord of the Rings and Harry Potter; and other film and TV projects.
-He has also appeared as Guest Principal with the Philharmonia Orchestra, London Symphony Orchestra, BBC Symphony Orchestra and the orchestras of the Royal Opera House orchestras, among others.
-In 2010 he performed with London Brass at the Papal Mass in Westminster Cathedral to celebrate the visit of Pope Benedict XVI.
+He has worked with the Philharmonia Orchestra, London Symphony Orchestra, BBC Symphony Orchestra and the orchestras of the Royal Opera House and English National Opera, among others.

 As a teacher and coach, Andrew is much in demand: he is a professor of percussion at the Royal Academy of Music, visiting professor at the Royal College of Music and is regularly invited to give masterclasses at home and abroad.
 He is the regular percussion coach for the Britten-Pears School at Snape Maltings, and in 2012 performed a similar role with the Aldeburgh World Orchestra.
 2018 will see him working with both the National Youth Orchestra of Great Britain and the European Union Youth Orchestra.